majorz/apache2-rs/README.md

-# apache-rs
-Nginx module development with Rust
+# Apache module development with Rust